Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/debugging-with-pytest.md

 Besides setup, overall we should observe that our familiar tools of setting breakpoints, running, pausing, and debugging, are overall similar between tests and programs.

+## Sample Project

+Clone the [Python-FizzBuzz](https://github.com/adagold/python-fizzbuzz) project and follow instructions on the README to get it to run.
+There is one test failing.
+In this lesson we will set up VS Code to use the debugger.

 ## Setting Up Pytest for VS Code Debugger

 You can set up VS Code to run the tests in the editor with `command-shift-p` and enter `Python: Configure Tests`.